 Atem left the study.

-Walking the corridor, he thought about the blink just now, and about what state he himself was currently in.
+Walking down the corridor, he thought about Seto's blinking a moment ago, and thought also about what state he himself was in right now.

 06 Most of It

-Yugi had made a move on Seto.
+Yugi had made an approach at Seto.
 Seto hadn't reacted.
-When Atem did the same, Seto reacted.
-So Seto was looking at Atem, not Yugi — that much was clear.
+When Atem did the same thing, Seto reacted.
+So Seto was looking at Atem, not at Yugi.
+That much was clear.

-But his interpretation of why Yugi had done it had gone spectacularly wrong.
+But on the question of why Yugi had done it, Atem's interpretation was spectacularly off.

-He arrived at it, and for a while couldn't move.
+Arrived at it, and couldn't move for a while.

 "......"

-The next time he saw Yugi, Atem had intended to act normal.
-He couldn't.
+The next time he saw Yugi, Atem meant to act normally, and could not act normally.

 "Right."

 Atem looked away from Yugi.
-A king, avoiding the gaze of a teenage boy.
-Pathetic, he thought.
-But there was nothing to be done about it.
+A king avoiding the gaze of a teenage boy.
+He was aware it was pathetic.
+But there was nothing to be done.

 "Are you really okay?"